5GC-DEV/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/Installation Guide.md

 ![Output of Kubernetes installation](./images/install/fig2-output-kubernetes.png)

-Figure 2:Output of Kubernetes installation
+Figure 2: Output of Kubernetes installation

-###  Pre-Configuration for SD-Core
+###  Pre-Configuration for IOSMCN-Core

 Verify the netpan is configured with ip, gateway and dns address.

+_nano /etc/netplan/00-installer-config.yaml_

 eg.,